Cold EI demonstrated its usefulness in the following aspects:

 - All the diglycerides, cholesteryl esters and triglycerides were eluted in 10 min using Cold EI GC-MS. They all exhibited good peak shapes without any ion source tailing, while achieving excellent sensitivity and high ratio of peaks to column bleed.

 - Cold EI provided molecular ions information for all lipids.
 The Cold EI mass spectra of each triglyceride exhibited useful molecular ions with relative abundances of 10-50% to the base peak.
-Molecular ions are not only important for the elucidation of the structure of the triglycerides but it also helped to resolve co-eluting saturated and unsaturated triglycerides in these triglyceride.
+Molecular ions are not only important for the elucidation of the structure of the triglycerides but it also helped to resolve co-eluting saturated and unsaturated triglycerides in these triglycerides.

 - Cold EI provided informative high mass fragment ions information.
 As a result, it is possible to more accurately obtain the structure of the diglycerides and triglycerides.